Gaelan/GSoC-2021-Notes/log.md

 start testing :).)
 The code at the moment is a huge hack that will blow up if the slightest thing goes wrong; I really need to sit down and figure out what abstractions I want to build for myself.

+# Wed May 26

+Spent the day (I use that word here quite generously--this went embarassingly far past midnight) chasing some nasty bugs:

+- Declaring support for `VhostUserProtocolFeatures::SLAVE_REQ`, but not implementing `set_slave_req_fd()`, causes QEMU to print out a (harmless, it seems) erorr about an unexpected EOF.
+- Linux seems to insist on requesting the VIRTIO_SCSI_F_CHANGE feature bit, even if I don't declare support for it - this causes vhost-user-backend to error out with `HandleRequest(InvalidParam)`, which is about as helpful as it sounds.
+Not sure what's going on here (seems like a Linux bug, but it seems far more likely I'm missing something).
+In any case, declaring support for that feature seems to make the problem go away, and I think we can do so for free (it's about reporting changes to the configuration of a LUN; I don't think I'll be supporting such changes any time soon, so there's nothing to do).